Ryan Murray

 • R v T & others (Operation Miching) [2022- 3].
 Led junior for the defence in a complex five-handed fraud/drug conspiracy described as “one of Britain’s largest dark web drugs cases”.
 It concerned the production and onward supply of fake pharmaceuticals via the dark web, the alleged proceeds (over £20,000,000) thereafter being laundered through Bitcoin.
 Served material amounted to nearly 10,000 pages.
 Led by Rupert Taylor.

-Devon Chambers Montage 2024 rev
+Devon Chambers Montage 2025 Revised

 Would you like to book a barrister?